You’re encouraged to submit as frequently as you want, treat the

 Make sure you look at the course home page frequently for

 important announcements.
-You can leave a browser open on this page,
+You can even leave a browser window open on

 You can jump to various pages and sections quickly by entering

-their name in the top-right “page finder” box.
+their name in the top-right “page finder” box that is included in all

 The piazza group can have many posts, especially when a homework is due.